Dzsek/pretense/README.md

 Information in the file includes players who have played the mission and their XP, what aircraft players are currently flying, and the name of the zones broken down into 3 lists for red, blue, and neutral coalitions.

 You can use the information in this file to export a mission status to a discord server or to a website, or whatever other use you can come up with for it.

+## 9. Issue reporting

+If you find any bugs, issues, or you find the campaign does not work according to what is described in this manual, please report them on the Foothold Discord under  [#pretense-bug-reports](https://discord.com/channels/959044877470027848/1031459721313517578) channel.

+Here's a [Discord invite](https://discord.gg/PtPsb9Mpk6) if you are not already a member.

+Please only report issues with unmodified versions of this campaign.
+I can't track down issues caused by modifications.
+Even if you modified a seemingly unrelated part, it can still cause problems in other unforseen ways.

+If you encounter issues with modified versions, your best bet is to either retrace your steps, or redownload the original version.

+## 10. FAQ

+### 10.1 Is it compatible with IADS, CTLD, etc. scripts?

+Most likely not, but cant hurt to try.
+The campaign is almost exclusively run from scripts, I can not guarantee its compatible with every other script out there.

+### 10.2 I've added the hercules mod, but airdropped units just disapear

+You need to add the Hercules airdrop script to the mission.
+It is not added by default.

+### 10.3 I've added CTLD/Hercules script, but deployed units are not saved after the mission is restarted.

+Units created by 3rd party scripts are not tracked, saved, or restored.
+Persistence only works with objects created and maintained by the campaign itself.

+### 10.4 It's too difficult/too easy

+See the last point in [section 6.](#6-editing-the-mission-to-suit-your-needs)

+### 10.5 I've conquered all zones up to the mountains but now gameplay has slowed down significantly, and flight times across the mountains are too long.

+Yes, geography tends to have that effect.
+Best thing you can do at this point is concentrate on gaining a foothold in one of the zones across the mountains to have a staging point for ground forces.